The 7 Most Annoying Things People Say To Me About Being Vegan

 What Do You Even Eat?

 So many foods we eat and enjoy every day are naturally vegetarian or even vegan.
-Salads, pastas, granola, half the menu at your favorite Chinese take-out place.
+Salads, pastas, granola, half the menu at your favourite Chinese takeaway.
 After giving up meat, I never even thought about it — or missed it.

 I decided — somewhat abruptly — to become a vegetarian when I was 12 years old, after reading an article in Rolling Stone that Howard Jones (Things Can Only Get Better!) was one.
 I loved that song.
 I told my parents at breakfast, but by dinner that night, I’d already forgotten about my new lifestyle as I chewed on a piece of steak while my entire family stared at me, waiting for me to remember.
 A few years later, as a teenager, I became a vegetarian for real.
 I just didn’t want to eat animals.
 Basing the decision on something that was important to me (as opposed to Howard Jones) made it stick.
 I loved the feeling that every time I ate, I was making a choice, that I wasn’t participating in an industry that hurt animals.
 It became a part of me.